George Atkinson III

-Early years
+Early life

 Atkinson and his twin brother Josh were born to Michelle Martin and former Oakland Raiders safety George Atkinson II.
 Growing up, their mother suffered from paranoid schizophrenia and drug addiction, and she was institutionalized.
 The twins were sent to live with their father when they were 13.

 Atkinson attended Granada High School in Livermore, California, where he played high school football for the Matadors.
 He was selected Bay Area News Group athlete of the week after a win over Amador Valley High school football team.
 He participated in the U.S. Army All-American Bowl and served as captain of West team.
 He was selected to the all-metro first-team as a utility player in high school.

 Atkinson was also a standout athlete on the school's track & field team, where he competed as a sprinter.
 As a sophomore in 2009, he finished third in the 100 meters (10.66s) and fourth in the 200 meters (21.46s) in the finals of the state meet, and placed second in his heat in the prelims of the 200 meters with a career-best time of 21.30 seconds.
 As a junior, he suffered a late-season hamstring injury and missed most of the postseason.
 He quit the team as a senior in protest over the firing of two of his sprint coaches.